rajeevphysics/Obsidian-MathMatter/Notes/Classical Mechanics/Rotational Dynamics.md

 \end{array}$$

 # Rotating Work
-If a object rotates around a axis than the object will experience a change in energy (work).
+If a object rotates around a axis than the object then work must have been applied on that object in order for it to rotate.

+We can derive an expression for rotating work done blow.

 ![[rot_2.png]]
 [^1]